LSET Student Handbook for Short Courses

 Session Dates

-If you have any resits or are unsure whether you will have resits, you should avoid booking holidays or making other commitments during these three weeks as resits cannot be re-arranged and failure to sit these exams may result in not being able to progress any further.
+If you have any additional sessions or obligations, you should avoid booking holidays or making other commitments during these periods, as these sessions cannot be re-arranged and failure to attend may affect your progress.

 Email and Mobile